Grilled Catfish Recipes For Authentic Southern Eating

 - Black pepper

 - When cooking a whole catfish, you need to cook it slow and low.
-If you don’t do this, you’ll scorch the outside of the fish while failing to cook it thoroughly on the inside.
+If you don’t do this, you’ll scorch outside the fish while failing to cook it thoroughly on the inside.
 Never allow the grill to get too hot or you’ll burn your catfish

 - Rather than placing your fish over the hottest part of the goals, instead use an area of the grill with indirect heat